yotarok/bobbin/examples/gcp/README.md

 ## GCP configuration

-First, you need to log in to GCP with the following command:
+First, you need to log in to your GCP account with the following command:

 ```
 gcloud auth application-default login